-[LAST UPDATED: 31 Aug 2016] It is well knows fact that Paris sightseeing have terrifying long queues.
-It is sad that tourists don’t know about some simple tricks and spend hours of their precious vacation time waiting in the lines in Paris.
+It is a well-known fact that all the main Paris attractions have terrifyingly long queues.
+Unfortunately, many tourists don’t know about some simple tricks to skip the lines in Paris and they choose to spend hours of their limited vacation time waiting in the long queues.

-I have been to all the main tourist spots, stayed in all the queues, made some mistake, and have decided to write this post so that people learn from my experience.
+I have been to all the main tourist spots in the city, stayed in all the lines, and made some mistakes so I decided to write this post so that people can learn from my mistakes.

-People who know me well, know – I HATE waiting, I hate all kinds of queues.
-If I have the possibility to avoid it, I will find it and use it.
+People who know me well, know that I HATE waiting and I dislike all kinds of queues.
+If there is a possibility to avoid them, I will take the opportunity to do so!

 6 places in Paris with the longest queues, and how to skip the line by simply avoiding it: